Everyone in the White House cluster who has said they tested positive for the coronavirus

 The White House, in other words, is now a Covid-19 hot spot.

 While it’s not clear how the president was exposed, Trump was in regular contact this week with senior counselor Hope Hicks, who tested positive on Thursday afternoon.
-Hicks had traveled with Trump multiple times this week, including to Tuesday night’s presidential debate in Cleveland.
+Hicks had traveled with Trump multiple times this week, including to Tuesday night’s presidential debate in Cleveland, Ohio.

 Multiple people who attended last Saturday’s event at the White House, when Trump nominated Judge Amy Coney Barrett to fill the vacancy on the Supreme Court, have also tested positive.
-Lee, who also met with Barrett on Tuesday, was in attendance, as was Tillis, a member of the Senate Judiciary Committee, and University of Notre Dame President John Jenkins, who also tested positive for Covid-19 on Friday.
+Lee, who also met with Barrett on Tuesday, was in attendance, as was Tillis, a member of the Senate Judiciary Committee; former senior White House counselor Kellyanne Conway; and University of Notre Dame President John Jenkins, all of whom also tested positive for Covid-19 on Friday.

 Barrett, for her part, was diagnosed with coronavirus over the summer but has recovered.
 It is unknown whether she now carries immunity.